 Marcus Rashford’s mother ‘missed meals so her children could eat’

-The mother of footballer Marcus Rashford has said she would sometimes go without food to ensure her children could eat.
+Manchester United forward Marcus Rashford’s mother has said she would sometimes go without food to ensure her children could eat.

-The Manchester United star and food poverty campaigner joined his mother Melanie Maynard to speak about their experiences for an interview with BBC Breakfast.
+The England international and food poverty campaigner joined his mother Melanie Maynard to speak about their experiences for an interview with BBC Breakfast.

 She said: “I had three jobs and if I didn’t do that we wouldn’t have been able to cook a pot of food, it’s just a bit difficult.